Reimagining the Place You Call Home: Why Thoughtful Renovation Changes Everything

 ━ more like this

-Most of us don’t really think about water.
-It’s just… there.
-You turn a tap, it flows.
-You fill a glass, boil it for...
+Most of us don’t think about water all that much.
+You turn on the tap, fill a glass, maybe rinse some vegetables, and move...